ChenAo-Phys/hugo-academic/content/project/example/index.md

 slides: example
 ---

 See the {{% staticref "uploads/period.gif" %}}link{{% /staticref %}} here for gif animation.
 Each site has three possible states -- proliferative (red), quiescent (grey) and dead/vacant (white).
+The interaction between sites are controlled by a few parameters.
 The system undergoes periodic oscillations within a specific parameter range.